vestrel00/contacts-android/howto/howto-include-only-desired-data.md

 ```

 This gives you the most flexibility when it comes to specifying what fields to include/exclude in
-queries, inserts, and update, which will allow you to do things beyond your wildest imagination!
+queries, inserts, and updates, which will allow you to do things beyond your wildest imagination!